iconexperience/imageswitch/README.md

 #### .imageSwitch('stop'[, options]) - Returns: jQuery

-options - A map of additional options to pass to the method.
+**options** - A map of additional options to pass to the method.
 Supported Keys:

- + queue: A string indicating what queue to use for the animation (see jQuery queue documentation) defaults to
+ + *queue*: A string indicating what queue to use for the animation (see jQuery queue documentation)

+    defaults to: 'fx'